-In 2011 the situation reversed again with MSM having the highest number of new infections.
+In 2011 the situation reversed again with gay and bisexual men having the highest number of new infections.

-There has been a steady rise in the number of new diagnoses in MSM since 2000, after a plateau in the 1990s.
+There has been a steady rise in the number of new diagnoses in gay and bisexual men since 2000, after a plateau in the 1990s.
 It reached an all-time peak in 2014 with 3,360 new diagnoses, the highest ever reported.
-Since then there has been a very slight drop in the number of new infections to 3,320 in 2015.

-This has led to a significantly lower level of late diagnosis among MSM than other risk groups with 30% diagnosed late compared to 55% in heterosexual males.
+This has led to a significantly lower level of late diagnosis among gay and bisexual men than other risk groups with 32% diagnosed late compared to 60% in heterosexual men.

-At the end of 2015, there were an estimated 47,000 MSM living with HIV of whom 12% were undiagnosed.
+At the end of 2016, there were an estimated 46,000 gay and bisexual men living with HIV in England of whom 13% were undiagnosed.